carson0321/cowsay/README.md

 Finished running lintian.
 ```

-And after that, we can install modified package using `sudo dpkg -i XXX.deb`.
+And after that, we can install the modified package using `sudo dpkg -i XXX.deb`.
 It will print the expected result.
 But if we want to install it through [PPA](https://launchpad.net/ubuntu/+ppas), we will operate other commands.
 Suppose we have a PPA account, it's necessary to upload related files, including `*_source.changes`, to PPA.
 We can generate it using `debuild -us -uc -S` command.
 In addition, these files have to sign with the signatures by GPG key in order to publish modified source code to PPA.
 An important detail is that PPA can only use our master key to complete the package or to be precise, we can only use the master key to sign the package to be distributed, after uploading, PPA can correctly verify the validity of the package.
 Because PPA doesn't accept subkeys when registering our GPG public key.
 We can do it as long as we type `debsign -k MY_GPG_KEY *_source.changes` command.
 Furthermore, it's not a difficult way to generate a new PGP key and sign in PPA server.
-In general, we can type `gpg --gen-key` command, it will guide you in generating a new PGP key.
+In general, we can type `gpg --gen-key` command, it will guide us in generating a new PGP key.
 For more detailed information about this, kindly visit the [PPA website](https://help.launchpad.net/Packaging/PPA/InstallingSoftware).

 When finishing these steps, we can use the tool `dput` provided by Debian.
 It will push the distribution package to a public server.
 In other words, we upload our modified source code by typing `dput ppa:<USER_ID>/<PPA_REPO> *_source.changes` command, and afterwards PPA's server will send an email to us.
 When receiving an email with the accepted result, it doesn't represent that we can install our package from PPA.
 We have to wait for a little time.
 After a while, its status will be set published.
 Finally, we can install the modified package by typing `sudo add-apt-repository ppa:<USER_ID>/<PPA_REPO>`, `sudo apt update`, `sudo apt install` commands.

 ```bash
 $ debuild -us -uc -S